gorandakov/Intaum/README.md

 increase of tile size beyond 25 rapidly reduces performance in my estimated metrics.
-8 gb per core feasible for max 200gb and desktop package sized die. as of msi algorithm choice the core would not run at 50% with 25 tiles but at 45%. note that this is metric for running with significant cache miss rate.
+8 gb per core feasible for max 200gb and desktop package sized die. as of msi algorithm choice the core would not run at 50% with 25 tiles but at 45%. note that this is metric for running with significant cache miss rate. as for 2nm I can't promise it is possible to beat or match this 3nm cpu